 Can I visit without joining?
 What does it cost to visit?
 When do you meet?

 All prospective members can visit our club at any of our meetings as a guest.
 No RSVP is required.
 We meet every week on Tuesday at 6:15.
-We hold double-session meetings about once a month, but we never start earlier than 6:15.
-Please try to arrive around 6:05 so you have time to settle in.
+Please try to arrive around 6:00 so you have time to settle in.

 All guests can participate in the “table topics” section of the meeting.